james-antill/CAShe/README.md

 expected that most usres/applications would use the default system CAShe path, but there is nothing stopping an application having their own (although there is no direct support for multiple).

+See DESIGN for an explanation of how it works, and why, so you can reimplement compatibly.